Cbro/MTech_Offers/README.md

   -op OFFERS_PREFIX, --offers_prefix OFFERS_PREFIX
                         This prefix will use <prefix>_offers.xlsx and
                         <prefix>_summary.xlsx files.
+  -prg PROGRAM, --program PROGRAM
+                        This is the program offered (e.g. CSE, NIS) -pcol PROGRAM_COL, --program_col PROGRAM_COL
+                        This is the column name in updates spreadsheet where program offered is present.
   -r ROUND, --round ROUND
-                        Current round of offers to make -our OUR_STATUS_COL, --our_status_col OUR_STATUS_COL
+                        Current round of offers to update -our OUR_STATUS_COL, --our_status_col OUR_STATUS_COL
                         The column in updates spreadsheet where iith_status is present.